Iamhero337/Python/Pyclasses/HW.md

 16. WAP to check whether the given number is a single-digit, double-digit, triple-digit, or more than that.
 Then print how many digits are there.
 17. WAP to check which individual data type the given data belongs to.

-#29-01-25
-nested if
+# 29-01-25 (Nested If)

-18. WAP to instagram login page.
+18. WAP to Instagram login page.

-19. WAP to check greatest of 4 numbers using `nested if`.
+19. WAP to check the greatest of 4 numbers using `nested if`.
-20. WAP to print middle value of the given heterogeneous tuple collection only if the middle value is string and having length greater than 3.
+20. WAP to print the middle value of the given heterogeneous tuple collection only if the middle value is a string and has a length greater than 3.
-21. WAP to print first value of tuple if it is a string having length greater than 5. and that string should be palindrome.
+21. WAP to print the first value of a tuple if it is a string having a length greater than 5 and that string should be a palindrome.
-22. WAP to print reverse string only if is starting with vowel and ending with consonant and it should have middle value.
+22. WAP to print the reverse string only if it starts with a vowel and ends with a consonant and it should have a middle value.
-23. WAP to print the last value of the list only if it palindrome starting with vowel.
+23. WAP to print the last value of the list only if it is a palindrome starting with a vowel.
-24. WAP to print the value present in even index of tuple only if the lenght of the tuple is odd and having first value as intiger.
+24. WAP to print the value present at even index of a tuple only if the length of the tuple is odd and has the first value as an integer.

-#04-02-25
-normal programming.
+# 04-02-25 (Normal Programming)

-25. WAP to print middle char of given string only if it is uppercase char.
+25. WAP to print the middle character of a given string only if it is an uppercase character.

-#while
+# While

-26. WAP to consider an input string, print the string as it is if it is a palindrome, print the reverse string if it is having even numbers of chars. print all the char in the odd  number index if the string is having odd numbers of chars.
+26. WAP to consider an input string, print the string as it is if it is a palindrome, print the reverse string if it has an even number of characters, and print all the characters at the odd-numbered index if the string has an odd number of characters.
 27. WAP to print all the numbers which are divisible by 5 till 100.
-28. take 1 var find the sum n'th natural number.
+28. Take 1 variable, find the sum of the first `n` natural numbers.

-#05-02-25
+# 05-02-25

-29. WAP to extract all lthe lower case char in the given string.
+29. WAP to extract all lowercase characters in the given string.

-30. WAP to extract all the sp.char present inside the given string.
+30. WAP to extract all the special characters present inside the given string.
-31. WAP to extract all the int numbers from the given list.
+31. WAP to extract all the integer numbers from the given list.
-32. WAP to extract all the value present in even index in a given tuple without using slicing.
+32. WAP to extract all the values present at even indexes in a given tuple without using slicing.

-33. WAP to print all the values prsent at even index from the given list only if it is a float number.
+33. WAP to print all the values present at even indexes from the given list only if it is a float number.
-34. WAP to find the sum of all the intiger numbers present inside the given tuples.
+34. WAP to find the sum of all the integer numbers present inside the given tuple.
-35. WAP to check given strin is palindrome or not without using slicing.
+35. WAP to check whether the given string is a palindrome or not without using slicing.
-36. WAP to find product of all the float number present at odd index in the given list.
+36. WAP to find the product of all the float numbers present at odd indexes in the given list.
-37. extract all the lowercase uppercase numbers and sp.char from diffrent diffrent input string.
+37. Extract all lowercase, uppercase, numbers, and special characters from different input strings.
-38. WAP to convert all the lowercase char present in the string to uppercase char.
+38. WAP to convert all lowercase characters present in the string to uppercase characters.
-39. WAP to extract string data items present inside given list only if the it is having lenght more than 3.
+39. WAP to extract string data items present inside the given list only if it has a length greater than 3.

-40. WAP to extract all the uppercase char present at multiple of 3 index in a given string only if its ascii value is even h/w
+40. WAP to extract all uppercase characters present at multiples of 3 indexes in a given string only if its ASCII value is even.

+# Homework

-41. WAP to find the sum of all ascii value of all sp.char present inside the given string.
+41. WAP to find the sum of all ASCII values of special characters present inside the given string.
-42. extract all the intiger numbers present inside the given tuple only if the number is having more than 2 digits.(do anything)
+42. Extract all integer numbers present inside the given tuple only if the number has more than 2 digits.
-43. WAP to extract all the palindrome string present inside the given list.
+43. WAP to extract all the palindrome strings present inside the given list.
-44. WAP to reverse the given number w/o using typecasting and slicing.
+44. WAP to reverse the given number without using typecasting and slicing.
-45. WAP to toggle the given string(upper to lower and vice versa) if it is char or number then keep it as it is.
+45. WAP to toggle the given string (uppercase to lowercase and vice versa).
+If it is a character or number, then keep it as it is.
-46. WAP to remove all the duplicate values from the given list w/o typecasting.
+46. WAP to remove all duplicate values from the given list without typecasting.
-47. WAP to replace the space present inside a string by an _.
+47. WAP to replace spaces present inside a string with an underscore `_`.

-#06-02-25
+# 06-02-25

-48. WAP to check weather the given number is palindrome or not without using slicing or typecasting.
+48. WAP to check whether the given number is a palindrome or not without using slicing or typecasting.
-49. WAP to count the number of occurance of a specified character in a given string.
+49. WAP to count the number of occurrences of a specified character in a given string.
-50. WAP to check weather the number is prime number or not.
+50. WAP to check whether the number is a prime number or not.
-51. WAP to print the factor of the given int.
+51. WAP to print the factors of the given integer.
-52. print the prime numbers 1 to 100.
+52. Print prime numbers from 1 to 100.
-53. to extract all the svd present inside the given list.
+53. Extract all the SVD present inside the given list.
 54. WAP to extract all the vowels present inside the given string.
-55. WAP to extract all the digits present at even index from the given string. if the extracted output is palindrome print"happy", if the extracted output has more than 3 char then print the output else print the given string.
+55. WAP to extract all the digits present at even indexes from the given string.
+If the extracted output is a palindrome, print "happy"; if the extracted output has more than 3 characters, then print the output; else print the given string.

-56. WAPT take homogeneous intiger list, divide the input collection into 2 diffrent list. output the first list it should consist of even numbers and the second list which should be only consisting of odd numbers.
-57. WAPT check armstrong number or not.
-58. WAPT map two different list in a from of dictionary.
-59. WAPT following output s1='0010110'
-                          s2='0110001'
-                          o/p:3
-60. Spy number or not.(123 to 1+2+3= 6 and 1*2*3=6)
-61. Perfect number or not.( the sum of the factor should be equal to the number.)
-62. Fibonaaci...
-#08-02-25
+# 08-02-25

-63. WAP to remove all the duplicate values form list.
+63. WAP to remove all the duplicate values from a list.
-64. WAPTE all the key value pair from the dictionary where key's are of svd and values should be mutable LSD.
+64. WAP to extract all key-value pairs from the dictionary where keys are SVD and values should be mutable LSD.
-65. WAPTE all the key value pair from the dictionary, only if values are of integer data type.
+65. WAP to extract all key-value pairs from the dictionary, only if values are of integer data type.
-66.

- WAP to split given string without using split function.
+66. WAP to split a given string without using the `split` function.
- WAPTE all the

-#13-02-25(break)
+# 13-02-25 (Break)

-67. WAP take a string then take a char then print the char index in the string.
+67. WAP to take a string, then take a character, then print the character's index in the string.
-68. WAPT check weather the given no. is prime or not.(break)
+68. WAP to check whether the given number is prime or not (using break).
-69. WAPTC weather the given string is having only lower case alphabet .
+69. WAP to check whether the given string has only lowercase alphabets.
-70. WAPTC weather the given list is homo or hetro.
+70. WAP to check whether the given list is homogeneous or heterogeneous.
-71. WAPTCWG dict is only having strin keys.
+71. WAP to check whether the given dictionary only has string keys.
-72. WAPTP smalles factor of the given number.
+72. WAP to print the smallest factor of the given number.

-#14-02-25
-73.

-#19-02-25
+# 19-02-25 (User-defined Functions(type 1-3))

-1st user defined progam without para and without return WAPT find uppercase alphabet present inside the given string.
+73. WAP to find uppercase alphabets present inside the given string.
-WAPTE intiger numbers present inside odd index only if it is divisible by 5.(use and in first loop then use  if for div by 5)
+74. WAP to extract integer numbers present at odd indexes only if they are divisible by 5.

+# 20-02-25 (User-defined func(type 4))
-WAPTE all the string data items from the given list and join them with the help of '*'(operator)
+75. WAP to extract all string data items from the given list and join them with the `*` operator.
+76. WAP to create 4 different function to perform addtion, substraction, mulliplication and division.
+77. WAPTE all the digits from the given string.
+78.  reverse a string and keep the words as it is( I love you, you love I).